Go to the main content

 I don't have a neat resolution for this.
 I distrust neat resolutions — they belong to people who haven't sat with something long enough to know it doesn't resolve.

-But I will say this: the plant-based cooking class helps.
-Not because of the cooking — though I've learned to make a cashew cream sauce that would have stunned my thirty-year-old self — but because of the woman who stands next to me at the counter and tells me about her late husband's terrible jokes while she juliennes carrots.
-Because of the instructor who calls me by name and remembers that I don't like cilantro.
-Because of the small, ridiculous competence of learning to fold spring rolls at sixty-seven and having someone say, Those look beautiful.
+But I will say this: the Saturday brunch meetup helps.
+Not because of the food — though I've learned to make a cashew cream sauce that would have stunned my twenty-five-year-old self, the one who thought veganism meant salads and sadness — but because of the guy who sits across from me and tells me about the terrible punk band he was in during the nineties while he plates his tofu scramble.
+Because of the woman who organizes the group and calls me by name and remembers that I don't like cilantro.
+Because of the small, ridiculous competence of learning to fold spring rolls alongside strangers and having someone say, Those look beautiful.

 I still sleep well every night.
 I still wake up knowing the shape of the day.
 But I'm learning — slowly, imperfectly — that the shape can be changed from inside.
 That community doesn't have to be dramatic to be real.
 That purpose doesn't always announce itself.
 Sometimes it just stands next to you at a cutting board and asks if you'd like to try the miso glaze.

 Sometimes that's enough to make tomorrow look slightly different from today.
-And slightly different, at this point in my life, feels like everything.
+And slightly different, right now, feels like everything.

 Jordan Cooper